Driving with Regulation: Trustworthy and Interpretable Decision-Making for Autonomous Driving with Retrieval-Augmented Reasoning: Additional Results

-Examples of output from our framework are shown in Fig. \ref{fig:real_world_boston}.
-In (a) and (b), we present two scenarios: a crosswalk without pedestrians and a crosswalk with pedestrians.
-For the crosswalk without pedestrians, the model outputs “compliant but not safe” when the ego vehicle accelerates forward, aligning with common sense.
-In the scenario with pedestrians, accelerating forward is not compliant with traffic rules, and our framework correctly identifies this, outputting the correct compliance judgment.
-These two examples demonstrate our model's ability to reason based on multiple environmental factors, accurately adjusting its evaluation according to changes in the scenario.
-In (c), we further demonstrate a case where multiple traffic elements and rules must be considered simultaneously.
+Fig.~\ref{fig:realworld_supp} presents additional examples of our framework’s output on real-world scenarios.
+In (a) and (b), we present two scenarios: a crosswalk without traffic control signals and a crosswalk with traffic control signals.
+Our framework correctly identifies this and retrieves the relevant traffic rules.
+These two examples demonstrate our model's ability to reason based on multiple environmental factors, accurately adjusting its rule-retrieval and evaluation according to changes in the scenario.

+In (b), we further demonstrate DriveReg's ability in cases where multiple traffic elements and rules must be considered simultaneously.
 In this scenario, the vehicle is turning right at a red traffic light where there is no “No Turn on Red” sign, making the turn legally permissible.
 However, a pedestrian is crossing the crosswalk in front of the vehicle, requiring the vehicle to yield.
 Thus, turning right without yielding is non-compliant with traffic regulations.
 As shown in the final output, our model successfully identifies this and outputs “non-compliant” for the case.
-In (d), we present a case where the ego vehicle is approaching a work zone and should reduce its speed, which our model successfully identifies, outputting the action “go forward with deceleration.”
-This is a scenario that previous rule-based methods struggle to handle, as they typically select only key rules due to the need for manually hand-crafting the rules, often omitting specific cases such as regulations for work zones.

-In Fig. \ref{fig:real_world_singapore}, we demonstrate a case in Singapore to show that our model can adapt to different regions with ease.
-In this scenario, the ego vehicle attempts to turn right at a red traffic light.
-While right turns on red are legal in Boston, they are illegal in Singapore.
-As shown, our model correctly outputs “non-compliant,” aligning with Singapore’s traffic regulations.
-Unlike previous rule-based approaches, which require re-creating rules for each new region, our model seamlessly adapts to the new scenario by simply switching the traffic regulation documents from Boston’s to Singapore’s.